About

 Ingredients List

-• unsweetened cocoa powder – make sure to use regular cocoa powder, not “dutch process”.
+• unsweetened cocoa powder – make sure to use regular cocoa powder, not Dutch process.
 You can also use cacao powder, but the flavor of the muffins may change slightly.

 • espresso powder or instant coffee – this is just a little chocolate flavor enhancer!
 You can omit if you don’t have any on hand.
 But if you plan on baking up a chocolate storm, you might as well stock your pantry with it.

 • eggs – two eggs here will give you the best texture.
+Note: Because we’re using a gluten-free flour blend, I wouldn’t sub in flax eggs here, unless you’re okay with varied results.

 • vanilla extract – we’re using one whole tablespoon here for a boost of flavor.